jethanh/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    `useful when you want to match data with a route`
 2. How would you explain form validation to someone who has never programmed before?
+    `form validation is things such as requiring a certain number of characters for a username`
 3. In 1-2 sentences, define end to end testing.
+    `used to test the flow of an application from start to finish such as input fields and buttons and ensuring` ` their expected outcome`

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.